Web colors: Hex triplet

-For example, consider the color where the red/green/blue values are decimal numbers: red=36, green=104, blue=160 (a grayish-blue color).
-The decimal numbers 36, 104, and 160 are equivalent to the hexadecimal numbers 24, 68, and A0 respectively.
-The hex triplet is obtained by concatenating the six hexadecimal digits together, 2468A0 in this example.
+For example, consider the color where the red/green/blue values are decimal numbers: red=123, green=58, blue=30 (a hardwood brown color).
+The decimal numbers 123, 58, and 30 are equivalent to the hexadecimal numbers 7B, 3A, and 1E, respectively.
+The hex triplet is obtained by concatenating the six hexadecimal digits together, 7B3A1E in this example.

 If any one of the three color values is less than 10 hex (16 decimal), it must be represented with a leading zero so that the triplet always has exactly six digits.
 For example, the decimal triplet 4, 8, 16 would be represented by the hex digits 04, 08, 10, forming the hex triplet 040810.

-The number of colors that can be represented by this system is 166 or 2563 or 224 = 16,777,216.
+The number of colors that can be represented by this system is 2563, 166, or 224 = 16,777,216.

 Shorthand hexadecimal form

-An abbreviated, three (hexadecimal)-digit form is used.
+An abbreviated, three (hexadecimal)-digit or four-digit form can be used, but can cause errors if software or maintenance scripts are only expecting the long form.
 Expanding this form to the six-digit form is as simple as repeating each digit: 09C becomes 0099CC as presented on the following CSS example: